emen7/poprev2/CODE_QUALITY.md

 GitHub Actions workflows automatically run linting, type checking, and tests on pull requests and pushes to the main branch.

+The project includes several GitHub Actions workflows:

+- **CI**: Runs linting, type checking, and tests
+- **Storybook Check**: Builds Storybook to ensure it compiles correctly
+- **Lighthouse CI**: Runs Lighthouse checks for performance, accessibility, and best practices
+- **Vercel Preview**: Deploys preview environments for pull requests
+- **Vercel Production**: Deploys to production when changes are merged to main

-This ensures that code quality standards are maintained throughout the development process.
+These workflows ensure that code quality standards are maintained throughout the development process and that deployments are reliable.

 ## VSCode Integration